thedeemling/hass-energa-my-meter/README.md

 energa_my_meter:
   - password: YOUR_ENERGA_PASSWORD
     username: YOUR_ENERGA_USERNAME
+    selected_meter_internal_id: XX # The internal Energa ID for the meter.
+Can be seen in API calls when checking the past usage
+    selected_meter: XX # The meter number that your account has access to
     # Optional.
 You can also configure it in the integration options (GUI)
     # Interval in *minutes* which will be used to refresh data from the Energa website
     scan_interval: 310